ariessunfeld/blog/_posts/2025-09-20-personal-finance-checklist.md

 Notes below:

 - Apply for a student credit card or first-time credit card
-  - Google "Student Credit Card" or "First Time Credit Card" and read an article (probably by Forbes) on the best introductory credit cards.
+  - Google "Student Credit Card" or "First Time Credit Card" and read an article on the best introductory credit cards.
 Pick one with no annual fee and a competitive cash-back percentage or other appealing perk.
 - Set up an online account and turn on at least email alerts
-  - Recommended: Also set up the app and add a homescreen widget with the card balance
+  - Recommended: Also set up the app and add a home screen widget with the card balance
 - Link the account to your bank account (takes a couple days)
 - Turn on automatic statement balance full payments from your bank account
   - This will help avoid any interest payments, assuming you always keep enough in your linked account to pay off the statement balance each month